LearnersGuild/learnathon/README.md

 1. **Give [good feedback](#what-is-good-feedback)**.
 Feedback powers the engines of learning.

 OK, so we won't kick you out for not being playful.
 But you'll definitely have a lot more fun.

-## First Attempt

-The first stage is a solo session (i.e. you work on your own).

-During this stage, you will attempt to solve the objectives in the [challenge](#challenge) on your own.
-After working on the challenge, save your gist and submit your solution with the [submission form](#submission-form)

-You won't have time to complete the whole challenge.
-The goal is simply to get as far as you can.
-In the next stage, you'll continue improving on your attempt.

 ## Team Learning